Launch Event: Brandeis Initiative on the Jews of the Americas

 The Latin American Jewish Experience: A Kaleidoscope of Shared Pasts, Present Activism and Future Legacies

-The Launch Event celebrates the establishment of JOTA as a unique initiative, understood as a bridge between the academy and the community.
+The Launch Event celebrated the establishment of JOTA as a unique initiative, understood as a bridge between the academy and the community.
 By knowing our pasts, elevating our stories, and creating opportunities for dialogue, we recognize the richness of our heritage and provide tools with which to combat antisemitism.
 We aim to be a convener of study and collaboration, where Latin American Jewish history and its present iterations are known and valued, and where creative academic and community enterprises are nurtured.

 Questions?
 Please contact us at firstname.lastname@example.org